The-going/evlproject/content/core/_index.md

   for exchanging data between out-of-band and in-band thread contexts, without impacting the real-time performance on the out-of-band side.
   Any kind of thread (EVL or regular) can wait/poll for input from the other side.
-Cross-buffers serve the same purpose than Xenomai's _message pipes_ implemented by the _XDDP_ socket protocol.
+Cross-buffers serve the same purpose than Xenomai 3's _message pipes_ implemented by the _XDDP_ socket protocol.

 - [File proxy]({{< relref "core/user-api/proxy/_index.md"